UNC Kenan–Flagler Business School

-The UNC Kenan–Flagler Business School is the business school of the University of North Carolina at Chapel Hill.
-Founded in 1919, the school was renamed to its current name in honor of Mary Lily Kenan and her husband, Henry Flagler, in 1991.
+The UNC Kenan–Flagler Business School is the business school of the University of North Carolina at Chapel Hill, a public university in Chapel Hill, North Carolina.
+Founded in 1919, the school was renamed to its current name in 1991 in honor of Mary Lily Kenan and her husband, Henry Flagler.

-The school offers programs of granting bachelor of science in business administration, master of business administration, executive MBA, master of accounting, doctor of philosophy, business certificate as well as many executive education programs.
-The business school is accredited by the Association to Advance Collegiate Schools of Business.
+The school offers programs for granting a bachelor of science in business administration, a master of business administration, an executive MBA, a master of accounting, a doctor of philosophy, a business certificate, and executive education programs.
+It is accredited by the Association to Advance Collegiate Schools of Business.

 History

 The school was established in 1919 as the Department of Commerce of the College of Arts of the University of North Carolina at Chapel Hill.

-In 1991, Frank Kenan continues his family’s legacy of supporting UNC by giving $10 million toward a new Business School building.
-The university changed its business school's name to Kenan-Flagler Business School in honor of Mary Lily Kenan and her husband, Henry Morrison Flagler.
+In 1991, Frank Kenan continued his family’s legacy of supporting UNC by giving $10 million toward a new Business School building.
+The university changed its business school's name to Kenan–Flagler Business School in honor of Mary Lily Kenan and her husband, Henry Morrison Flagler.

+On June 13, 2023, chancellor Kevin M. Guskiewicz appointed Mary Margaret Frank as the dean of the UNC Kenan-Flagler Business School, effective August 15, 2023.